 Flevy Management Insights Case Study

-Business Continuity Strategy for D2C Brand in North America
+Case Study: Business Continuity Strategy for D2C Brand in North America

 Joseph Robinson | Business Continuity Planning

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Business Continuity Planning to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR A direct-to-consumer apparel company faced significant challenges due to supply chain volatility and market unpredictability, necessitating the development of a comprehensive Business Continuity Plan.
 The successful implementation of this plan resulted in reduced recovery times, improved employee readiness, and enhanced incident response, highlighting the critical role of digital tools and cross-departmental coordination in crisis management.